paulrajib/adherence_vue_wp/README.md

   - Network: http://192.168.31.31:8080/wp-content/themes/adherence_vue/adherence_vue_frontend/dist/

 ```
-But this watch will only update in this links given above, to get o/p in wordpress run: `npm run build`
+But this watch will only update in this links given above
+## To get o/p in wordpress run: `npm run build`

 ------------------------------
 To use SASS